donn/vcd-parser-plus/Readme.md

 # VCD Parser+
-This is a fork of VCD Tools that makes it easier to compile and use in WASM.
+This was a fork of VCD Tools that makes it easier to compile and use in WASM.

-The main feature added is that the data can now be serialized as JSON in a similar manner to [vcd-parser](https://github.com/Cloud-V/vcd-parser), but cleaner given this parser's use of scopes.
+The main feature added was that the data can now be serialized as JSON in a similar manner to [vcd-parser](https://github.com/Cloud-V/vcd-parser), but cleaner given this parser's use of scopes.

 Other options added include the ability to parse a string directly (not from a file,)  changes to access control levels, and more.

+As it turned out, this parser did not do much in the way of… working.
+Test projects first. :)

 ---
 # VCD Tools